Keep reading to discover the Best Breakfast & Brunch in East London.

-Crispin are a cafe by day and restaurant by night.
-Their small hideaway is sat just behind one of my favourite markets, Spitalfields The food is substantial in both size and quality with some of the best-scrambled eggs and coffee around.
+Crispin is a cafe by day and a restaurant by night.
+Their small hideaway is sat just behind one of my favourite markets, Spitalfields.
+The food is substantial in both size and quality with some of the best scrambled eggs and coffee around.
 Plus, they do a three-cheese toastie with a poached egg not to be missed.
 Clean, modern and delicious.
 Crispin is by the same people of Lundewic who you’ll catch on my Central London breakfast blog.

 Pavilion on The Corner, White’s Row, London E1 7NF, www.crispinlondon.com

 A restaurant with a seriously amazing view.
 Duck and Waffle sit on the 40th floor of the Heron Tower in the financial district of London.
-The menu is duck heavy, as you’d expect from the name, and their signature confit duck and waffle dish is what most people go for.
-It isn’t casual by any means but it doesn’t mean you have to dress in a three-piece suit and order the entire menu.
-Don’t be afraid to go just for some scrambled eggs and a pastry if you’re keeping costs down.
-Alternatively, order the entire menu if you can.
+The menu is duck heavy as you’d expect from the name with their signature confit duck and waffle dish being what most people visit for.
+It is on the less casual side of the London breakfast scene with their dress code being ‘casual elegance’.
+No ripped jeans or athletic trainers allowed.
 They are open 24 hours a day so if you fancy some eggs at 4 am then this is your place.
 Booking is essential.
 Breakfast for a special occasion.

 Why go?
 For breakfast with a view.